demetris/omni-control/README.md

 ### Remove type from CSS and JavaScript resources – CONDITIONAL

-Only takes effect if the current theme does not register support for HTML5 *script* and *style* tags.
+Only takes effect if the current theme does not register support for HTML5 *script* and *style* elements.
 (If the theme registers support for HTML5 *script* and *style*, there is nothing to remove.)

 ###  Remove query string from static resources – TENTATIVE